hefestosjs/docs/README.md

 - `ms` - starts the server in a development environment, monitoring only changes to the code.

 - `test` - starts the tests

-- `test:watch` - starts the tests while monitoring the changes.

-- `coverage` - starts the coverage tests.

 - `g` - used to generate files, like controllers, services, views, validations and more.